ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 7. **Be Aware of Downstream Implications**

    - Remember that if your supply chain is compromised, you may unwittingly contribute to the compromise of someone downstream.
-   Ensuring robust security practices protects not only your organization but also your partners and clients.
+   Ensuring robust security practices protects not only your organisation but also your partners and clients.

-By taking these steps, organizations can significantly enhance their supply chain security and build resilience against both current and future threats.
+By taking these steps, organisations can significantly enhance their supply chain security and build resilience against both current and future threats.
 This proactive approach is essential for protecting your systems, data, and reputation in an increasingly complex and interconnected digital world.
-No one person or company is an island, everyone has a dependency on someone or something else, by understanding where you sit as a link the larger supply chain is you can contribute to improving the security of the digital world for everyone.
+No one person or company is an island, everyone has a dependency on someone or something else, by understanding where you sit as a link in the wider supply chain you can contribute to improving the security of the digital world for everyone.

 ## A Call to Action

 As we navigate the evolving landscape of supply chain security, it is crucial to remain vigilant and proactive.
-Evaluate your own supply chain security across all dimensions — people, processes, and technology — and implement the best practices discussed in this article.
+Evaluate your own supply chain security across all dimensions — people, processes, and technology — both up and downstream.
+Consider implementing some of the best practices discussed in this article.
 Remember, if your supply chain is compromised, you may unwittingly contribute to the compromise of someone downstream.
 For further reading and tools, explore the resources provided below.

 ---